Skip to main content

 Bit Error Rate (BER)

-Understanding the Q-function:
+Understanding the Q-function

-In the above context, he Q-function gives the probability that noise pushes the received signal across the wrong decision boundary, resulting in a bit error.
+The Q-function, Q(x), gives the probability that a standard normal (Gaussian) random variable exceeds x.
+In this context, it gives the probability that noise pushes the received signal across the wrong decision boundary, resulting in a bit error.

 Calculate the Probability of Error using Q-function